Recent site activity

 Printing to remote CUPS rinters

 Fedora and OS X both use CUPS so you'd think this would be a piece of cake.
 For what ever reason, discovering of remote CUPS printers was disabled in OS X 10.6 (Snow Leopard).
-It can be enabled by issuing following command from a terminal:
+Since Apple took over CUPS project, it looks like they are removing support for this old method so its not really worth pursuing re-enabling it.
+It is possible to manual add a CUPS/IPP printer using instructions you can google.

 cupsautoadd:op=root: